 1.0 Policy Statement

-The MBL Director makes all scientific appointments, reappointments, and promotions.
+The MBL President/Director makes all scientific appointments, reappointments, and promotions.
 This policy addresses all other scientific appointments not addressed by the Track I and Track II policies.
 The MBL Institutional Committee is principally responsible for providing advice, recommendations and guidance for appointments within this policy.

 2.0 Review and Oversight